Toddler Bathrobe Pattern

-This toddler bathrobe crochet pattern is a simply shaped project created for lots of precious bath time and bedtime memories.
+This toddler bathrobe pattern is a simply shaped project created for lots of precious bath time and bedtime memories.

 One of the most precious times with little children, in my opinion, is bath time.
 Maybe you can relate to the absolute joy I get from wrapping up my own little one after a warm bath and rubbing off his head until his hair is all fluffy like a baby chick.

 With an older baby/little toddler walking around now, I decided it would be nice to make him something that he could wear out of the bath and walk around in before I get his pajamas ready.
-This free toddler crochet pattern for a bathrobe is the result.

 Sizing